MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 ### <a name="to-print-the-report-to-be-used-when-counting"></a>To print the report to be used when counting
 1. On the **Phys.
 Inventory Journal** page containing the calculated expected inventory, Choose the **Print** action.
 2. On the **Phys.
-Inventory List** page, specify if the report should show the calculated quantity and if the report should list inventory items by serial/lot numbers.
+Inventory List** page, specify if the report should show the calculated quantity and if the report should list inventory items by serial numbers.
 3. Set filters if you only want to print the report for certain items, bins, locations, or dimensions.
 4. Choose the **Print** button.